Can the abuser have a gun?

 1 MN Code § 518B.01(14)

-How can my order be changed, extended or dismissed?
+How can my order be changed, extended, or vacated?

 The court may extend the terms of an existing order (or, if an order is no longer in effect, grant a new order) upon a showing that: